Jules LaDuron: Second wife's disappearance and manslaughter charges

-On November 10, 1950, two hunters found a human skull in a gravel pit eight miles southeast of Muncie.
-Police thought it might be the remains of Freda LaDuron.
+On November 10, 1950, two hunters found a human skull in a gravel pit 8 mi southeast of Muncie.
+Police thought it might be the remains of Swanson.
 The skull was taken to Ball Memorial Hospital for examination, where it was determined to be that of a man who had died 50 to 75 years earlier.
 Later in November, after hearing local gossip, the Indiana State Police tried to find a tunnel under LaDuron's house.
 However, there was nothing there nor any signs that any tunnel had ever existed.
 Shortly thereafter, Muncie police chief Harry Nelson ordered the opening of a grave in a Delaware County cemetery.
-Locals had claimed the grave appeared around the same time that Freda disappeared.
+Locals had claimed the grave appeared around the same time that Swanson disappeared.
 A pathologist determined that the grave's bones were from an Indian man who had died 50 years earlier.

 In January 1952, during LaDuron's manslaughter trial, The Indianapolis News noted LaDuron's history of violence and that he had once killed a dog.
 At the trial, Ruby Carter admitted that she had previously written two blackmail letters to a doctor in Chicago on behalf of Ralph; the New York Daily News later published a picture of one of the letters in its article titled "The Strange Case of Dr. LaDuron".
 LaDuron said he shot the Carters after they both attacked him with a stirrup and a wrench after Jacq had been knocked out.
 Jacq said that after he regained consciousness, Seibert, who had already been shot, plunged at Jacq.
 However, Jacq dodged him, which sent Seibert through a glass door on the front porch.
 The prosecution noted that this did not match with the neighbor's earlier eyewitness report from 1950 in which he saw a dark-haired man knocked through the glass door.
 Seibert was blond and Ralph was dark-haired.
 On February 2, 1952, a jury found LaDuron not guilty of the manslaughter of Ralph Carter.
 The verdict "brought the crowd of 600 spectators to their feet cheering, whistling, and clapping their hands in approval."
 On May 27, 1952, the Seibert Carter manslaughter charge was also dismissed by a judge, who ruled that no new evidence had been presented since the first trial so there was no need for another one.